Askaran: Under Mughal service

 In 1562, Askaran supported Bharmal when Suja, the son of his other uncle Puranmal, attempted to make a claim for the throne.
 Later, when Bharmal became a favourite of Akbar, Askaran's own relations with the Emperor rose due to his kinship and close ties with the former.
 He subsequently joined the Imperial service, coming into the limelight in 1577, when Akbar ordered an expedition against Madhukar Shah Bundela of Orchha.
 Askaran was given a responsible post on this campaign and upon its success he, alongside the chief commander Sadiq Khan, brought their defeated foe to submit to Akbar at Bhera on 15 May 1578.
 From there, he accompanied Akbar to the Mughal capital at Fatehpur Sikri and remained with him at Court.

 The following year, Askaran was among the senior officers who were dispatched to quell an army rebellion in Bihar.
 He remained in the east, fighting alongside Todar Mal in military campaigns and returning with him to re-join Akbar in Punjab in 1581.
 Amid administrative reforms in 1583, Askaran was appointed to a committee tasked with overseeing inheritance regarding property.
 In March 1585, he was awarded the rank of 1000 zat and directed to assist Mirza Aziz Koka in the governorship of Malwa.
 On 20 December of that year, he was among the able commanders who joined Zain Khan Koka in a campaign against the Yusufzais.
 In December 1586, he, alongside Sheikh Ibrahim, were appointed joint governors of Agra.
 Later, having reached a fairly advanced age, Askaran was retired from active military service and remained at Court.
-When his son Goverdhan was killed in a family feud in 1593, he was visited by the Emperor to receive his condolences.
+In 1593, the Emperor visited him to condole the death of his son Goverdhan, who was killed in a family feud.

 He died in c.1599 while serving as governor of Gwalior Fort.
 He was succeeded in both this position and as Raja of Narwar by his son Raj Singh.

 Family

 Askaran was married to Indravati, a daughter of Rao Maldev of Marwar.
 He had at least two sons; Goverdhan, who predeceased him, and Raj Singh, who was his successor.
-His daughter Manrang Devi married Raja Udai Singh, the ruler of Marwar (present-day Jodhpur). who, through their daughter Jagat Gosain, were the maternal grandparents of the Mughal emperor Shah Jahan.
+His daughter Manrang Devi married Raja Udai Singh, the ruler of Marwar (present-day Jodhpur); through their daughter Jagat Gosain, they were the maternal grandparents of the Mughal emperor Shah Jahan.